Applied Behavior Analysis (ABA) Graduate Certificate Program

 Online ABA Certificate

-The Graduate Certificate in Applied Behavior Analysis program is available entirely online, giving graduate students the same level of access to experienced faculty and coursework as the on-campus program experience.
+The Graduate Certificate in Applied Behavior Analysis program is available entirely online, giving graduate students the convenience and flexibility needed to achieve their educational goals while managing their busy lives.
 The online ABA program is one of over 100 online degrees and certificates offered by Drexel University.
-Students in the online ABA certificate program complete assignments each week.
-Optionally, students meet as a class via video-conferencing each week for one hour so students can connect directly with their classmates and professors.
+Students in the online ABA certificate program complete readings and assignments each week.
+Students also meet as a class via video-conferencing each week for one hour so students can connect directly with their classmates and professors.
+Alternative options are also available for students who are not available to meet via video-conferencing.

 Applied Behavior Analysis Certificate Classes and Curriculum

-Students in the Applied Behavior Analysis certificate program complete a rigorous curriculum that includes understanding behavioral processes and terminology, understanding ethical standards and professional code of conduct, and learning the basic concepts and practices of Organizational Behavior Management (OBM) and Performance Management (PM).
+Students in the Applied Behavior Analysis certificate program complete a rigorous curriculum that includes, among other topics, behavioral processes and terminology, assessment and intervention techniques, ethical standards and professional code of conduct, and basic concepts and practices of Organizational Behavior Management (OBM) and Performance Management (PM).

 Course descriptions may be found in the Drexel University Course Catalog.